dckiller51/bodymiscale/README.md

 EN :

-The purpose of this component is to have additional information when weighing yourself with a Miscale Xiaomi connected scale.
-Currently the weight is sent to Hassio with an ESPHOME.
-The calculator is the body_metrics.py file.
-The database is in the bodymiscale.yaml file we find name, weight, height, age, gender and impedance (only for miscale2).
-The name of the component should be bodymiscale.username
+The purpose of this custom integration is to have additional information when weighing yourself with a Xiaomi Mi Scale (or any other smart scale).
+The input sensors for the custom integration are `weight` and optionally `impedance` (Mi Scale V2 only).
+You can use [ESPHome](https://esphome.io/) or [BLE monitor](https://github.com/custom-components/ble_monitor) to collect the required data via Bluetooth.
+The calculations are done in the `body_metrics.py` file.
+The configuration is in `bodymiscale.yaml` where you define `name`, `weight`, `height`, `age`, `gender` and `impedance` (only for Mi Scale V2).

 FR :

 Le but de ce composant est d'avoir des informations supplémentaires lorsque l'on se pese avec une balance connectée Miscale Xiaomi.
-Actuellement le poids est envoyé sur Hassio avec un ESPHOME.
-Le calculateur est le fichier body_metrics.py.
-La base de données est dans le fichier bodymiscale.yaml on y retrouve name, le poids, la taille, l'age, le genre et l'impedance (uniquement pour la miscale2).
+Actuellement le poids est envoyé sur Hassio avec un [ESPHome](https://esphome.io/) ou [BLE monitor](https://github.com/custom-components/ble_monitor).
+Le calculateur est le fichier `body_metrics.py`.
+La base de données est dans le fichier `bodymiscale.yaml` on y retrouve `name`, `le poids`, `la taille`, `l'age`, `le genre` et `l'impedance` (uniquement pour la Mi Scale V2).
 Le nom du composant devra être bodymiscale.username

 The generated data is :